RudchenkoHenadzi/eCommerce-Application/README.md

 Powered by the leading CommerceTools commerce platform, this project is to be developed by a team of three: @RudchenkoHenadzi, @IvanKapitula and @iamarrow88.

-The project is based on a mainstream framework such as Vue3, TypeScript, Pinia and Vite.
+The project is based on a mainstream framework such as Vue3, also used TypeScript, Pinia and Vite.

 ## Commands